r-a-dobson/seasonal-forecasting-quelea/README.md

 In this repository, we provide code and data for generating seasonal forecasts of red-billed quelea (*Quelea* *quelea*) distribution suitability up to seven months ahead.

-Our code is highly flexible.
-In this first step, you can specify the:
+Our code is highly flexible, you can specify the:
  - `Spatial extent:` country or countries to generate seasonal forecasts across (or provide your own custom `sf` polygon).
 Please note all species distribution models (SDMs) are trained on *Quelea quelea lathamii* records from southern Africa.